BenjaminShinar/Books-Resources/AWS Skill Builder/AWS Tecinical Essentials/README.md

 ##### Gateways:

 Internet gateways act like a modem - they connect the VPC to the external internet.
 Virtual private gateways are VPN, they connect only to a matching customer gateway (a device or software) and provide encrypted communication between the two sides.
-There s also **AWS Direct Connect**, which is a physical connection between the on-premises data center and AWS metacenter, which has high speed and doesn't travel through the public internet at all.
+There s also <cloud>AWS Direct Connect</cloud>, which is a physical connection between the on-premises data center and AWS metacenter, which has high speed and doesn't travel through the public internet at all.

 </details>